cesar-douady/open-lmake/doc/src/rules.md

 - How inheritance is handled:
   - None: (ignore values from base classes)
   - python: (normal python processing)
-  - Combine: (Combine inherited values and currently defined one).
+  - Combine: (Combine inherited values with the currently defined one).
 - The type.
 - The default value.
 - Whether it can be defined dynamically from job to job: